-Note: Serious cases may further be dealt with under Rule 18.5 of the Competition Rules and Rule 7.2 of the Technical Rules.
+Note: Serious cases may further be dealt with under Rules 7.1 and 7.3 of the Technical Rules.

 A baton shall be used for all Relay Races held in the Stadium and shall be carried by hand throughout the race.
-At least for competitions conducted under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition, each baton shall be numbered and of a different colour and may include a timing transponder.
+At least for competitions conducted under paragraphs 1 (a), (b), (c) and 2. (a), (b) of the World Rankings Competition definition, each baton shall be numbered and of a different colour and may include a timing transponder.

-The relay baton shall be a smooth hollow tube, circular in section, made of wood, metal or any other rigid material in one piece, the length of which shall be $0.28 \, \mathrm{m}$ to $0.30 \, \mathrm{m}$ .
-The outside diameter shall be $40 \, \mathrm{mm} \pm 2 \, \mathrm{mm}$ and it shall not weigh less than $50 \, \mathrm{g}$ .
+The relay baton shall be a smooth hollow tube, circular in section, made of wood, metal or any other rigid material in one piece, the length of which shall be 0.28m to 0.30m.
+The outside diameter shall be $40mm \pm 2mm$ and it shall not weigh less than 50g.
 It should be coloured so as to be easily visible during the race.